Environmental Management

 ISO14001

 All business entities in Japan completed the transition to ISO 14001:2015, the new version of the standard, in fiscal 2019.
-Business entities in regions outside Japan made the shift to complete the process in fiscal 2021.
+In fiscal 2025, we conducted internal and external audits at each site and completed our ISO14001 activities.

 External audits